gem-pasteur/macsyfinder/doc/source/user_guide/functioning.rst

 	* We set a score for the different types of genes/components when defining a **cluster's score**:
 		- +1.0 is added when a `mandatory` gene is present
 		- +0.5 is added when an `accessory` gene is present
 		- +0.0 is added when a `neutral` gene is present
+		- \*0.75 (a factor of 0.75) is applied to the above-scores when the function is fulfilled by an `exchangeable` gene

 	* When combinations of clusters are explored in order to fulfill macsy-models' requirements and build candidate systems ("multi_loci" mode, several clusters can make a complete `System`), we sum the score of clusters to assign a `System`'s score.

 	In addition, we want to **favor concise sets of clusters** to fulfill a `System`'s model.
 We thus **penalize the adjunction of a cluster** to a candidate `System` when this cluster does not bring any new components to the `System`'s quorum, or when it brings **redundant components**.
 Thus:
 		- -1.5 is added when a **redundant** mandatory gene is added when adjuncting the cluster to a candidate `System`
 		- -1.5 is added when a **redundant** accessory gene is added when adjuncting the cluster to a candidate `System`